tomjoht/tomjoht.github.io/_restapicourse/restapi1_7.md

 }
 ```

 The key-value pairs are each put into double quotation marks.
+Each key-value pair is separated from the next by a comma (except for the last pair).

 ## JSON arrays